ahgittin/license-audit-maven-plugin/README.md

 * `summary` - a summary tree with one line for each dependency;
   similar to `mvn dependency:tree`, but showing more useful info and explicitly showing dependencies everywhere they are referenced
-* `list` - even more detail of each dependency, listed one after the other (no tree structure)
+* `report` - even more detail of each dependency, listed one after the other (no tree structure)
+* `list` - one line on each dependency, listed one after the other (no tree structure)
+* `sorted-list` - as `list` but sorted
-* `csv` - a comma-separated-values file with all details from `list`, suitable for importing into a spreadsheet
+* `csv` - a comma-separated-values file with all details from `report`, suitable for importing into a spreadsheet

 These can be set with `-Dformat=csv`.
 The default is `tree`.